 We will be pro-active

-We will be to educate new legislators
+We will educate new legislators

 We will maintain current relationships

 We will seek a high profile

 We will build on Enron’s reputation as the “honest broker.”

 We are at a critical juncture for California restructuring.
 Our analysis indicates that the legislature will be the forum for consideration of a host of restructuring issues.
 It offers Enron the best forum for seeking a global settlement or series of settlements on matters such as the rate freeze, CTC rolloff, and creating a core/non-core distinction between large and small customers.
 We realize that this conclusion does not dictate our posture or approach with the legislature.
 Thus, we could decide: (1) increase our presence; (2) maintain our presence; or (3) reduce Enron’s presence.